-Step 1: Analyze data usage
+Step 1: Analyze traffic usage

-Step 2: Optimize data usage
+Step 2: Optimize traffic usage

 - The amount of user traffic may not match the expected bandwidth consumption.
 For example,

 the trend of traffic usage growth and the trend of QPS growth are inconsistent.
 In

 this case, you can find big keys on the ApsaraDB for Redis instance by using the cache

 analytics feature.
 For more information, see Use the cache analytics feature to find big keys.
 Optimize big keys, which are typically larger than 10 KB.
 For example, you can split big keys, reduce access to big keys, or delete big keys that you no longer need.

 - For performance-enhanced cluster instances of ApsaraDB for Redis Enhanced Edition (Tair), you can enable proxy query cache to address excessive or skewed requests caused by hotkeys.
 For more information, see View real-time hot key logs and Use proxy query cache to address issues caused by hotkeys.